What exactly is Slow?

 We might not be entirely right on this one as we seem to keep revisiting this, but for now, we have decided not to include a SLOW signal in the set of signals that OpenSignals offers.
-While service status values are subjectively inferred, I am extremely reluctant to do so at the signal level.
-Slow might seem a straightforward term to use as a signal, but it is fraught with issues in how this is measured by either service within a conversational exchange and how reliable the signal can be over a medium such as a network.
-Can slowness be accurately attributed?
+While service status values are subjectively inferred, we are extremely reluctant to do so at the signal level.
+Slow might seem a straightforward term to use as a signal.
+Still, it is fraught with concerns such as how it might be measured by either service within a conversational exchange and how reliable the signal can be over a medium such as a network.
+Can slowness be rightly attributed?

 An overriding goal for OpenSignals is to move away from quantitative measures.
 SLOW seems to be a slight detour into this area, better served by another instrumentation technology we designed in 2008 and subsequently released as an Open API only – activity-based metering.
 If SLOW were to be introduced as a signal, the door opens wide for how much slowness.
 Users of the instrumentation library would then request that additional data, such as the timings, be attached to a signal and event, or worse, ask for different signals representing levels of slowness.
 This would very quickly explode and degrade the integrity of the design.
-Not on my watch.
+Not on our watch.

 Our concept for a signal in the OpenSignals API is a phenomenon that is either an outcome or operation.
 SLOW does not pass the smell test here.
-In fact, I strongly suspect that service timing is well past its use-by date when it comes to the effective monitoring and managing highly complex inner networks and systems of services – whether macro or micro perceived or conceived.
+In fact, we strongly suspect that service timing is well past its use-by date when it comes to effectively monitoring and managing highly complex inner networks and systems of services – whether macro or micro perceived or conceived.
 Signals can be emitted and received, so how does SLOW get received?
 A called (remote) service would need to send back a SLOW signal in its response payload – a receipt.
 It is tough to imagine that realistically happening outside an explicitly contracted deadline like a timeout!